 Canada’s funding focuses mainly on HIV/AIDS research programs

-According to G-FINDER data, Canada’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$6.8 million in 2016.
-Global health R&D funding jumped markedly in 2012 (from US$9.1 million in 2011 to US$17 million in 2012) and peaked in 2013 at US$19 million.
-Since then, however, there has been a steady decline.
-The majority of Canada’s financing for global health R&D went to drug development (US$3.5 million) and basic research (US$2.5 million).
+According to G-FINDER data, Canada’s funding for research and development (R&D) on poverty-related and neglected diseases (PRNDs), referred to as ‘global health R&D’ in this profile, stood at US$13 million in 2017.
+This represents an 89%-increase over 2016, when funding stood at US$7 million.

-In 2016, funding focused primarily on HIV/AIDS (US$6.5 million), representing 96% of total Canadian global health R&D. The share of global health R&D funding to HIV/AIDS is up from 72% from the previous year.
-Other focus areas included tuberculosis and kinetoplastids.
+Most of Canada’s financing for global health R&D went to basic research (US$6 million) and preventative vaccines (US$2 million).
+In 2017, funding focused primarily on HIV/AIDS (US$6 million), representing 44% of total Canadian global health R&D. Other focus areas included tuberculosis and kinetoplastids.

 The 13 ‘virtual’ institutes of CIHR: